zextras/tech-doc/source/suite/drive.rst

 the main section of the UI above files.

 .. image:: /img/drive_navigation.png
+   :scale: 50%

-On top of the standard folder-based navigation, a "Quick Access" menu is available on the left side of the UI, which allows to quickly view the following types of items: • "Preferred Items" – items marked with the "Star" option available in the right-click context menu; • "Recently Edited" – items edited recently, sorted from the most recently edited; • "Shared with me" – items shared by other users • "Shared by me" – items shared to other users • "Marked for deletion" – items marked for deletion
+On top of the standard folder-based navigation, a "Quick Access" menu is available on the left side of the UI, which allows to quickly view the following types of items:

+Preferred Items
+   Items marked with the "Star" option available in the right-click context menu.

+Recently Edited
+   Items edited recently, sorted from the most recently edited.

+Shared with me
+   Items shared by other users.

+Shared by me
+   Items shared to other users

+Marked for deletion
+   Items marked for deletion

 .. _drive_folder_creation: